davechua/capstone_dsi21/README.md

 Despite positive customer reviews gathered by the marketing team, this has not led to an increase in customer growth, it could be attributed towards a shift in data adoption by other retail companies.

 Below are the main deliverables that we aim to achieve with the marketing team (business users):
-- To explore and enhance upon the customer segmentation beyound the current methodlogy of using RFM Analysis.
+- To explore and enhance upon the customer segmentation beyond the current methodlogy of using RFM Analysis.
     - An unsupervised machine learning technique would be used to perform clustering using K-Means.

 - To uncover insights and recommend suitable products to our customers.